silksil/personalLearnings/productivity.md

 2. **Work efficently:**  getting more things done through systems and rituals.
 3. **Work continously:** getting more things done through self-control.

-This article is written with the help of books (i.e. The Willpower Instict, Focus, Deep Work) and through personal experience.
+This article is written with the help of books (i.e. The Willpower Instict, Focus, Deep Work, The Doodle Revolution) and through personal experience.

 ## Table of Contents
 - [Mental strategies](#Mental-strategies)